malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

     Below are a number of different manually composed embeddings.
 From these, general rules for embedding composition will be discerned.

-        Composing the below circuit from 2 identical XORS
+       i) Composing the below circuit from 2 identical XORS
 	    #
 	    #                           a b c | out
 	    #     a --o------- a        0 0 0 | 0